NDSGH/Python41_Homework/README.md

-To check it you should start apache24 and open pdd.py in browser
+To check it you should open and run files